Peerless-AV/PeerlessAcumaticaCustomizations/README.md

 ixed Shipment Date doesnt change issue if the shipment is confirmed from Process Shipments screen.

 ### End August 2024 List

+### Aug-2024-HotFix-QCRecord Delete

+8-26-2024:  Eworkplace apps delivered a hotfix to delete production entries in the QC module, so we can process records and move forward with building the system.

+### End Aug-2024-HotFix-QCRecord Delete